Constitution and By-Laws

 Life Membership: Any individual of a fire department or county fire marshal's office that is a regular member of the Association and has retired from their fire department or county fire marshal's office can apply to the association for life membership.
 Eastern Carolina Firefighter’s Association Past President and any outgoing Eastern board member, as deemed by the Executive board may also be awarded a Lifetime membership.
-Upon approval by the association said individual will have honorary membership status.
+Upon approval by the association said individual will have life membership status.
 Life members shall pay no dues and shall have voting rights, as long as they are otherwise qualified to vote.

 Honorary Membership: Any individual, deemed appropriate by the board, for membership shall be given an honorary membership.
 Honorary Members shall not have voting rights nor pay dues.